-Verification Factor Form of Documentation Name A form of government issued identification such as a birth certificate, driver's licenses, or identification card.
-Age Government issued documentation such as a birth certificate driver's licenses, or identification card that includes a birth date.
-Married Certificate of marriage or license Divorced Copy of certified divorce decree Separated Copy of certified, court-order maintenance award (if legal) or a notarized statement declaring separation
+Verification Factor Form of Documentation

+Name A form of government issued identification such as a birth certificate,

+driver's licenses, or identification card.

+Age Government issued documentation such as a birth certificate driver's

+licenses, or identification card that includes a birth date.

+Married Certificate of marriage or license

+Divorced Copy of certified divorce decree

+Separated Copy of certified, court-order maintenance award (if legal) or a notarized

+statement declaring separation

-Tail Time Current school records decurrenting a student's status of full time at a Full-Time Dependent Student Current school records documenting a student's status as full-time at a degree or certificate granting institution.
-This requirement applies only to 1 household members 18 years and older.
+Full-Time Current school records documenting a student's status as full-time at a Dependent Student degree or certificate granting institution.
+This requirement applies only to household members 18 years and older.
 Employment Income The Authority will check the Enterprise Income Verification database (EIV) to verify sources of income and benefits.
-Most recent paycheck stubs (consecutive: six for weekly pay, three for biweekly or semi- monthly pay, two for monthly pay); employer-generated salary report or letter stating current annual income, W-2 forms if the applicant has had the same employer for at least two years and increases can be accurately projected; earnings statements; and most recent federal income tax statements are required.
+Most recent paycheck stubs (consecutive: six for weekly pay, three for biweekly or semimonthly pay, two for monthly pay); employer-generated salary report or letter stating current annual income, W-2 forms if the applicant has had the same employer for at least two years and increases can be accurately projected; earnings statements; and most recent federal income tax statements are required.
 Verification must specify: Beginning date of employment; amount of pay; frequency of pay; effective date of last pay increase; and probability and effective date of any increase during the next 12 months.
 Self-employment, Gratuities, Seasonal or Sporadic Form 1099, 1040/1040A or Schedule C of 1040 showing amount earned and employment period; U.S. Internal Revenue Service (IRS) transcripts will be required.
 Additionally, signed self-certifications, IRS letter of non-filing or full income tax returns may be required.
 Business Income IRS Form 1040 with schedules C, E or F; financial statements; any loan application or credit report listing income derived from business during the preceding 12 months.
 Rental Income Copies of recent bills, checks or leases to verify income; tax assessment information; insurance premiums; receipts for maintenance and utility expenses; bank statements.
 Dividend and Interest Income Copies of current bank statements, bank passbooks, certificates of deposit showing current rate of interest; copies of IRS form 1099 from the financial institution and verification of projected income for the next 12 months; broker's quarterly statements showing value of stocks, bonds and earnings credited to the applicant; tax forms to indicate earned income tax credits.
-Interest from Sale of Real Property Amortization schedule with amount of interest earned in next 12 months Social Security and Supplemental Security Income Annual award letter signed by authorizing agency.
-(SSI)
+Interest from Sale of Amortization schedule with amount of interest earned in next 12 months Real Property A more 1 arrand 1 attached and bar and Social Security and Supplemental Annual award letter signed by authorizing agency.
+Security Income (SSI)